-Cannock Chase District Council is committed to ensuring that all eligible Disabled Facilities Grants applicants receive the appropriate home adaptation to meet their needs.
+Cannock Chase District Council is committed to ensuring that all eligible Disabled Facilities Grants and housing assistance applicants receive the appropriate home adaptation to meet their needs.

 Where residents have a disability we will work with them and other agencies to arrange adaptations or provide advice about moving to a more suitable home.